ntidev/qa-test/README.md

 ### Test 2 - Manual
-The test 2 consists of a basic **UI/Process review**.
+The test 2 consists of a basic **UI/Process review from QA perspective**.

 Here is the scenario and context:
-- A Product Owner comes to you and asks you to review couple of screens of an application that is up and running and being used by N amount of users.
+- You are a QA, one of the Product Owners wants to pick your brain and ask you to review couple of screens of an application that is up and running and being used by N amount of users.
 A CRM system.
 - The enhancement is currently in staging.
 - The latest enhancement was done by the developers, but something looks 'weird' to the Product Owner.
 - The application (for example purposes) to be used is: https://www.espocrm.com/